-Once upon a time in America the streets were lined with rows of majestic elm trees, casting their shade and bringing grandeur to the smallest town.
+Once upon a time in America, the streets were lined with rows of majestic Elm trees, casting their shade and bringing grandeur to the smallest town.
 These trees are no longer with us.
-Dutch elm disease destroyed almost all of them and despite attempts to breed disease-resistant varieties it doesn’t look like they are coming back soon.
+Dutch Elm Disease destroyed almost all of them and despite attempts to breed disease-resistant varieties, it doesn’t look like they are coming back soon.
 However that doesn’t mean that majestic trees are gone.
-The Zelkova tree is a cousin of the elm and is resistant to that deadly disease and it too makes a majestic shade tree that will grace your yard with its natural beauty.
+The Zelkova tree is a cousin of the Elm and is resistant to that deadly disease.
+Just like the Elm, it too makes a majestic shade tree that will grace your yard with its natural beauty.

-The Zelkova tree grows rapidly when young, quickly becoming an attractive small tree and then slows down to eventually reach up to 70 or 80 feet in height.
-It has a strong trunk with branches rising up to make a broad crown.
-The broad shape makes it an excellent choice as a shade tree.
+The Zelkova tree grows rapidly when young, quickly becoming an attractive small tree.
+Eventually it slows down to reach a mature height of around 70 or 80 feet.
+It has a strong trunk with branches rising up to make a broad crown which makes it an excellent choice as a shade tree.
 It produces very little debris so it is easy to clean up in the fall and it makes a gorgeous fall display of yellow, orange and red leaves.
 This is a tree with quiet majesty to give your garden a classic, mature and dignified appearance.
 It makes a beautiful shade tree or an avenue on a larger property.
-It can also be grown as a high-quality privacy screen.
-As well it is a classic choice for bonsai.
+It can also be grown as a high-quality privacy screen and can be a classic choice for bonsai.

 A Zelkova Tree will grow from the warmer parts of zone 5 all the way through zone 8, so outside of the warmest and coldest regions, this tree can be grown across most of America.
 Although it prefers a deep, moist, loamy soil – like most trees – it will happily grow in poorer soil and particularly in alkaline soils where many other shade trees like maples and oaks do very poorly.
 It should be planted in a sunny location.